Burmese amber: Vertebrates

-Only a handful of vertebrates have been described from Burmese amber, these include the albanerpetontid (a group of extinct salamander-like amphibians) Yaksha, the frog Electrorana, a number of primitive toothed birds belonging to the extinct clade Enantiornithes, including the named species Elektorornis and Fortipesavis, the lizards Protodraco (suggested to be the oldest agamid), Cretaceogekko (suggested to be the oldest modern gecko), Electroscincus (the oldest known skink) Barlochersaurus, Oculudentavis (formerly erroneously considered to be a bird), and the snake Xiaophis.
+Only a handful of vertebrates have been described from Burmese amber, these include the albanerpetontid (a group of extinct salamander-like amphibians) Yaksha, the frog Electrorana, a number of primitive toothed birds belonging to the extinct clade Enantiornithes, including the named species Elektorornis and Fortipesavis, the lizards Protodraco (suggested to be the oldest agamid), Cretaceogekko (suggested to be the oldest modern gecko), Carinasquama (a probable close relative of geckos), Electroscincus (the oldest known skink) Barlochersaurus, Oculudentavis (formerly erroneously considered to be a bird), and the snake Xiaophis.
 An indeterminate theropod dinosaur is known from a tail with preserved feathers.

 Flora

 A wide variety of plants have been reported from the deposit.
 These include flowering plants, conifers, ferns, lycophytes and bryophytes.

 Other

 A number of fungi species have been reported, as well as various microorganisms.